La Liga transfers: Getafe sign Faycal Fajr | Goal.com

 ¡Bienvenido de nuevo Fay! 🎉#AzulonesReunioshttps://t.co/nq6X5X3i6s pic.twitter.com/aOdIKc0tp7

-Getafe will kick start their 2019/2020 season on August 18 when they travel to Atletico Madrid in the La Liga.
+Getafe will kick start their 2019/2020 season on August 18 when they travel to Atletico Madrid in the league.